 ▲ What domestic animals do for us

-For this discussion, I'll refer to the five zones in the reference design, which you can download from the program notes.
+For this discussion, I'll refer to the five zones in the Reference Design.

 I had this tom cat who seemed full grown, but it turned out he was still just a kitten.
 He got huge.
 He was energetic and mischievous, and he got under foot and made so much trouble that I needed to find new ways to interact with him that were more positive.